TianTTL/fastQTLmapping/README.md

 It is common to include covariates in an eQTL model to account for such effects as population stratiﬁcation, gender, age, white blood count and other clinical variables.

 Covariate data is a space- or tab-delimited matrix with no table headers recorded in `covarFileName` file.
 Each column represents a sample; each row represents a covariate.
-User can specify which columns of covariates are categorical variables by setting `--categ`.
+User can specify which rows of covariates are categorical variables by setting `--categ`.
 Numeric covariates can be represented as numbers, while categorical covariates can be represented  as numbers or strings.

 The individual order of the omics data and the covariate data must be consistent.
 Missing values need to be marked by a unique string.